o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/asset-system-programming.md

 ---
-description: ' Understand the workflow of Amazon Lumberyard''s runtime asset system and learn how to load prebuilt assets into a running instance of the engine. '
+description: ' Understand the workflow of Open 3D Engine''s runtime asset system and learn how to load prebuilt assets into a running instance of the engine. '
 title: Programming the Lumberyard AZCore Runtime Asset System
 ---